ipfabric/docs/docs/IP_Fabric_GUI/diagrams/network_viewer.md

 By default, all discovered protocols will be grouped based on the layer they belong to.
 This is the **System** view.
 You can edit this, which means you are able to ungroup certain protocols.
-For this click the Settings icon:
+For this, click the Settings icon:

 ![Configure visualization setup](network_viewer/visualization_setup_settings.png)